 Weblayers in scenarios

-Weblayers are website banners that display on your site based on customer behavior, profile data, or campaign logic.
-They let you show targeted messages—promotions, surveys, sign-up forms, or time-sensitive offers—without interrupting the rest of the page experience.
+Weblayers are website banners that appear on your site based on customer behavior, profile data, or campaign logic.
+You can use them to show targeted messages — promotions, surveys, sign-up forms, or time-sensitive offers — without interrupting the rest of the page experience.

-Adding weblayers to scenarios takes this further by connecting them to your broader customer journey.
+Adding weblayers to scenarios connects them to your broader customer journey.
 Instead of running weblayer campaigns in isolation, you can trigger them as part of a workflow that already includes email, SMS, and mobile push.
-A customer who ignores an email might see a related banner the next time they visit your site, all within the same scenario flow.
+A customer who ignores an email can see a related banner the next time they visit your site, all within the same scenario flow.

 📘